luthersystems/cross-department-claims-settlement/tests/README.md

 ```

 The file `Docker.postman_environment.json` configures the tests to exercise the
-local sandbox oracle container.
+local cdcs oracle container.
 An application that is also deployed in a
 public cloud like AWS may have additional Postman environment files configured
 to run tests against live environments.